khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/1-floating-point-arithmetic.md

 )
 ~~~

-# Relative distance to the next float with denormalized numbers
+# Relative distance to the next float with denormalized numbers [@vaes22, p.
+10]

 ~~~ {.plot .julia}
 p = -1024:0.01:-1016